International Relations (For 2014–2015 academic year) Director

 For both majors and minors, reading proficiency in a Western European language equal to that attained by completion of two 300-level courses with a grade of at least C.

-Alternatively, for students interested in a non-Western European language, the requirement can be satisfied by completion of four Colgate University courses, or their equivalents, in an approved language with a grade of at least C. To receive credit for courses taken off campus, arrangements must be made in advance with the director of the IR program.
+Alternatively, for students interested in a non-Western European language, such as Arabic, Chinese, Japanese, Russian, etc., the requirement can be satisfied by completion of four Colgate University courses, or their equivalents, in an approved language with a grade of at least C. To receive credit for courses taken off campus, arrangements must be made in advance with the director of the IR program.

 Minors must fulfill the same requirements as those majoring in IR except for completion of the additional history course and the two other elective courses.
 The minor requires that students take the six core ECON and POSC courses (items 1, 2, 3, and 5 of the major program, above), including a seminar, and complete the language requirement (see above).
 A grade of at least C must be achieved in the six courses counted toward the minor.
 A student may not count toward an IR minor any courses being counted toward a major in political science.

 A candidate for honors in IR must choose an adviser for an honors paper and fulfill the honors requirements for the department of the faculty adviser.
 In addition, the honors student must (1) achieve a minimum GPA of 3.50 in the nine IR courses, (2) attain a minimum overall GPA of 3.25, (3) submit a substantial research paper that is judged superior (A– or higher) by two program faculty members.